AI Summary of Peer-Reviewed Research

 Research area:Chemical engineeringPhytochemicals and Antioxidant ActivitiesAdsorption

-What the study found: AB-8 resin showed the best selectivity among five tested resins for enriching polyphenols from jujube pulp.
-The study also found that the adsorption behavior fit a pseudo-second-order model and that the purified product had a low-molecular-weight profile.
+The study found that AB-8 was the best of five tested macroporous adsorption resins for separating polyphenols from Ziziphus jujuba pulp.
+It also found that the adsorption followed a pseudo-second-order model, which the authors describe as being dominated by chemisorption, and that the purified product contained eight identified compounds.

-What the researchers tested: The researchers combined deep eutectic solvent (DES) extraction with macroporous adsorption resin enrichment.
-They screened five resins, analyzed adsorption kinetics, optimized column conditions, and used UV-Vis, FT-IR, HPGPC, and HPLC-MS for structural analysis.
+The researchers combined Deep Eutectic Solvent (DES, a solvent made from two or more compounds that form a liquid mixture) extraction with macroporous adsorption resin enrichment.
+They screened five resins, analyzed adsorption kinetics, optimized column conditions, and used UV-Vis, FT-IR, HPGPC, and HPLC-MS to characterize the product.

 Key points

-• The resin reached a maximum adsorption capacity of 62.48 mg polyphenols per g dry resin.
+• The maximum adsorption capacity was 62.48 mg polyphenols per gram of dry resin.

 • HPLC-MS identified eight key constituents, including chlorogenic acid, catechin, rutin, and quercetin.